 Second, it streamlines the SAP product translation process by supporting the manual translation process with a pre-translation step.
 The output is then revised and improved by SAP-linguists to assure that the language conforms to the technical and business requirements of the product.
-Its use is still marginal, but gaining momentum.
+Its use is gaining momentum.
 With the introduction of the Sap Translation Hub the use of the SAP MT engine has been widened to clients developing apps in the SAP Hana Platform or otherwise interested in using it for the translation of own SAP customisations and developments.
 Although available on the SAP Hana Platform, for the successful completion of a MT project it is essential to refer to the expertise of a SAP Langauge Services Partner, because "in every translation project, post-editing the raw MT output is perhaps the most important stage in the process, since the quality expected from the final translations (after post-editing) must in principle meet the same high requirements as that of any human translation" as put by Dr Falko Schaefer.

 The introduction of the MT step within the translation workflow has dramatically changed the skills and expertise required from translators.

 Mr Granuzzo, our Senior SAP-Linguist, will tell you what to look out for when working with machine translation technology within the SAP ecosystem.
 It can get very technical!

 "My experience with MT delivered translation is based on projects where light post-editing was requested, and translation was executed in segments in SDL Trados Studio environment with English as the source language and Italian as the target language.

 As a post-editing translator, the main problems I encountered in a text rendered by MT were linked to the structural diversity of source and target languages.
 As a typical synthetic language English make use of lots of noun-noun combinations and does not use as many prepositions as analytical languages like Italian or other Latin languages.